minimuutti/minimuutti.github.io/en/blog/_posts/2020-01-29-house-rules.md

 On the contrary, this post is about creating invisible boundaries and rules.
 The dog knows what is right (he gets what he wants and everybody is comfortable) and what is wrong (he don't get what he wants).

-Many of us thinks "How can I say no to that cute furball?".
-Well - you shouldn't.
+Many of us thinks "How can I say no to that cute furball?" well - you shouldn't.
 You should avoid saying (and shouting) "no!" as much as you can, because the word no doesn't teach anything to the dog.
 What you should do instead is to teach the right way.

 This is one example how the word "no" doesn't teach anybody anything.
 A person goes to a new job in brand new red blouse.
 The boss isn't happy and says: "No, red blouses are not allowed here.
 Next day the person wears a yellow blouse and the boss is not happy at all and says: "No, yellow blouses are not allowed here".
 Next day the person ponders what the heck she should wear and puts on a blue blouse and the same thing happens again, because blue blouses are not allowed either.
 Everybody understands that it would've been fair to tell the employee before the first day, that for example only white shirts were allowed.
 Denial didn't teach anything and the employee only got frustrated.